chevere/docs/reference/Chevere/Interfaces/Cache/CacheItemInterface.md

 ## Description

-Describes a component that defines a cache item.
+Describes the component that defines a cache item.

 ## Methods